Table of Contents

 Complete all of your submission forms.
 Be patient.
 There are a lot of them.
 And every one of them needs to be completed.

-Make sure you were not previously denied SSDI benefits.
+e not previously denied SSDI benefits.
 Some applicants believe they can wipe the slate clean and fill out a new disability claim, and that it is a better route to go than appealing a currently denied claim.
-Unfortunately, this may raise a red flag for a claims rep who sees that you applied for SSDI and were denied benefits before.
+Unfortunately, this may raise a red flag for a claims rep who sees that you applied for an SSDI claim and were denied benefits before.

 Supply enough medical evidence to back your claim.
-Collect every bit of medical evidence that you can that will support your claim.
-SSA relies heavily on medical records, and the more you submit, the more you enhance the likelihood of approval.
+Collect every bit of medical evidence that you can to support your claim.
+SSA relies heavily on medical records; the more you submit, the more you enhance the likelihood of approval.

 Do not commit fraud.
-If you get caught trying to cheat the government, you will be denied benefits and you might also face criminal charges as well.
+If you get caught trying to cheat the government, you will be denied benefits, and you might also face criminal charges.

 If you are denied benefits, file an appeal as soon as possible.
 An appeal will take some time to work through, and the sooner you file for an appeal, the quicker you will be to ultimately winning benefits.

 Retain an attorney.
 Statistics show that you stand a much greater chance of approval if you hire an attorney to help you with your case.
-Many attorneys specialize in handling SSDI cases and can help you with several parts of the process.
-An attorney can help you with filing the actual application, gathering paperwork, responding to requests by SSA along the way, and if needed, represent you at your hearing.
+Many attorneys handle SSDI cases and can help you with several parts of the process.
+For example, an attorney can help you apply, gather paperwork, respond to requests by SSA along the way, and, if needed, represent you at your hearing.

 How do I apply for disability benefits?

-- You can apply Online.
+You can apply Online.
 As part of this process, you will need to print and review SSA’s Adult Disability Checklist.
-It will help you gather the information you need to then complete the Disability Benefit Application.
+It will help you gather the necessary information to complete the Disability Benefit Application.